Retrodad0001/EasyDbMigrator/README.md

 ## What is EasyDBMigrator?

 EasyDBMigrator is an open-source database migration framework.
-It strongly favors simplicity and ease of use for automatic CI/CD strategies and local integration testing scenarios and easy integration in its own code.
+It strongly favors simplicity and ease of use for automatic CI/CD strategies, integration testing scenarios and easy integration in your own code.

 ## What do we want to accomplish?